You’ve been using the same oil in your car for a while, and suddenly it’s started to smell like gas. What could be going on?

-To prevent this from happening, try to take longer drives on a regular basis so that the oil has more time to heat up and reach its full potential.
+To prevent this from happening, try to take long drives on a regular basis so that the oil has more time to heat up and reach its full potential.

-These products are formulated with less waxes and other contaminants, which can help improve engine performance in cold conditions.
+These products are formulated with fewer waxes and other contaminants, which can help improve engine performance in cold conditions.

 No Oil Changes